Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations

-\begingroup \endgroup Forecasting system behaviour near and across bifurcations is crucial for identifying potential shifts in dynamical systems.
+Forecasting system behaviour near and across bifurcations is crucial for identifying potential shifts in dynamical systems.
 While machine learning has recently been used to learn critical transitions and bifurcation structures from data, most studies remain limited as they exclusively focus on discrete-time methods and local bifurcations.
-To address these limitations, we use Neural Ordinary Differential Equations which provide a continuous, data-driven framework for learning system dynamics.
-We apply our approach to a predator-prey system that features both local and global bifurcations, presenting a challenging test case.
-Our results show that Neural Ordinary Differential Equations can recover underlying bifurcation structures directly from timeseries data by learning parameter-dependent vector fields.
+To address these limitations, we use Neural Ordinary Differential Equations which provide a data-driven framework for learning system dynamics.
+Our results show that Neural Ordinary Differential Equations can recover underlying bifurcation structures directly from time-series data by learning parameter-dependent vector fields.
 Notably, we demonstrate that Neural Ordinary Differential Equations can forecast bifurcations even beyond the parameter regions represented in the training data.
-We also assess the method’s performance under limited and noisy data conditions, finding that model accuracy depends more on the quality of information that can be inferred from the training data, than on the amount of data available.
+We demonstrate our approach on three test cases: the Lorenz system transitioning from non-chaotic to chaotic behaviour, the Rössler system moving from chaos to period doubling, and a predator-prey model exhibiting collapse via a global bifurcation.